 Tracy R. Franklin is a poet, short story writer, and essayist.
 Her first complete collection of poetry, Angst, Anger, Love, Hope, was released by JMS Books LLC in November 2010.
 She lives in Philadelphia and works hard to call attention to the issues faced by those with invisible illnesses.

 W. Michael Franklin is an attorney, a former high school principal, a husband, father, and grandfather of four, as well as an alum of the University of Tennessee and the University of Oregon School of Law.

 Melinda Clayton is the author of two series, the Cedar Hollow Series, which includes novels Appalachian Justice, Return to Crutcher Mountain, Entangled Thorns, and Shadow Days, and the Tennessee Delta Series, which includes novels Blessed Are the Wholly Broken and A Woman Misunderstood.
 Clayton also authored Making Amends, a suspenseful tale set in central Florida.
 Her nonfiction works include Hayner Family History, written for her mother, and Clayton Family History, written for her two sons and her husband and his family.

-In addition to writing, Clayton has an Ed.D. in Special Education Administration, is a licensed psychotherapist in the states of Florida and Colorado (on retired status), is a writing tutor for Pearson Education's Smarthinking, and teaches writing/publishing classes for Southern New Hampshire University's online MFA program.
+In addition to writing, Clayton has an Ed.D. in Special Education Administration, is a licensed psychotherapist in the states of Florida and Colorado (on retired status), has been a writing tutor for Pearson Education's Smarthinking, and currently teaches writing/publishing classes for Southern New Hampshire University's online MFA program.